Comparison of e-book formats: Portable Document Format

-Plain text files
+Plain text

-The first e-books in history were in plain text (.txt) format, supplied for free by the Project Gutenberg community, but the format itself existed before the e-book era.
-The plain text format doesn't support digital rights management (DRM) or formatting options (such as different fonts, graphics or colors), but it has excellent portability as it is the simplest e-book encoding possible as a plain text file contains only ASCII or Unicode text (text files with UTF-8 or UTF-16 encoding are also popular for languages other than English).
+The first e-books were in plain text .txt format, supplied for free by the Project Gutenberg community, but the format itself existed before e-books.
+The plain text format doesn't support DRM or formatting options (such as different fonts, graphics or colors).
+It has excellent portability as it is the simplest e-book encoding possible; a plain text file contains only ASCII or Unicode text (text files with UTF-8 or UTF-16 encoding are also popular for languages other than English).
 Almost all operating systems can read ASCII text files (e.g. Unix, Macintosh, Microsoft Windows, DOS and other systems) and newer operating systems support Unicode text files as well.
-The only potential for portability problems of ASCII text files is that operating systems differ in their preferred line ending convention and their interpretation of values outside the ASCII range (their character encoding).
+The only potential for portability problems of ASCII text files is that operating systems differ in their preferred line-ending convention and their interpretation of values outside the ASCII range (their character encoding).
 Conversion of files from one to another line-ending convention is easy with free software.
-DOS and Windows uses CRLF, Unix and Apple's OS X use LF, Mac OS up to and including OS 9 uses CR.
+DOS and Windows use CRLF, Unix and Apple's macOS use LF, and Mac OS up to and including OS 9 uses CR.
 By convention, lines are often broken to fit into 80 characters, a legacy of older terminals and consoles.
 Alternately, each paragraph may be a single line.

 When Unicode is not in use, the size in bytes of a text file is simply the number of characters, including spaces, and with a new line counting for 1 or 2.
 For example, the Bible, which is approximately 800,000 words, is about 4 MB.

 Plucker

-Plucker is an Open Source free mobile and desktop e-book reader application with its own associated file format and software to automatically generate Plucker files from text, PDF, HTML, or other document format files, web sites or RSS feeds.
+Plucker is a free and open-source mobile and desktop e-book reader application with its own associated file format and software to automatically generate Plucker files from text, PDF, HTML, or other document format files, web sites or RSS feeds.
 The format is public and well-documented.
 Free readers are available for all kinds of desktop computers and many PDAs.